-• The Highlight Features button if allows to highlights on the map the layers features corresponding to the retrieved information in the clicked point.
+• The Highlight Features button allows to highlights on the map the layers features corresponding to the retrieved information in the clicked point.

-• The Edit button showing only layers records corresponding to the clicked point on the map.
+• The Edit button allows the user to open the Attribute Table in edit mode showing only layers records corresponding to the clicked point on the map.